azaghal/factorio-beyond-vanilla-qol/README.md

     > Convert existing blueprint into a (new) blueprint which contains constant combinators that emit signals with the exact item count necessary to build the blueprint.
 Once placed, combinators can be easily connected to a requester chest to fetch all of the necessary items in one place.

+-   Swap wires, set tiles, quick-grid or configure blueprint ([Blueprint Tools](https://mods.factorio.com/mod/BlueprintTools))

+    > With blueprint in your hand, click on one of the four buttons in top-left of the screen to either swap red and green wires in the blueprint, set tiles underneath entities (highly configurable with margins), set-up grid for the blueprint, or open full-blown blueprint settings window.
+Works with copied entities as well. **WARNING:** Due to game engine limitations, blueprints from player/game library cannot be used directly - move them into inventory first (just don't forget to move them back).
+Blueprint grid can even be nudged left/right/up/down to align it better to other entities.

 ### Visuals